2208Prathamesh/HeroOS-v.1.0.0/README.md

 Edit the `index.js` file in the root directory to set up the application settings including the database connection and port.

 ## Usage
-Navigate to `http://localhost:<port>` to access the Skyport Panel.
+Navigate to `http://localhost:<port>` to access the Hero OS.
 Log in with your user credentials to manage and view instances.

 ## Contributing
 Contributions are welcome.
 Please fork the repository and submit pull requests with your proposed changes.

 ## License
-(c) 2024 Heropixel Network and Prathamesh.
+(c) 2024 Prathamesh Barbole, Heropixel Network and HeroOS Contributors .
 All rights reserved.
 Licensed under the MIT License.